SESMG/SESMG/README.md

 The Spreadsheet Energy System Model Generator was carried out within the research project [R2Q "Resource Planing for Urban Districts](https://www.fh-muenster.de/forschungskooperationen/r2q/index.php).
-The project was funded by the BMBF within the framework of the Federal Ministry of Education and Research's [RES:Z "Resource-Efficient Urban Districts](https://ressourceneffiziente-stadtquartiere.de) funding programme.
+The project was funded by the Federal Ministry of Education and Research (BMBF) funding program [RES:Z "Resource-Efficient Urban Districts](https://ressourceneffiziente-stadtquartiere.de).
 The funding measure is part of the flagship initiative "City of the Future" within the BMBF's framework programme "Research for Sustainable Development - FONA3".
+The contributors gratefully acknowledge the support of BMBF (grant number 033W102).

 ### License

-This project is published under MIT license, click [here](https://github.com/chrklemm/SESMG/blob/master/LICENSE) for more details.
+This project is published under GNU GPL-3.0 license, click [here](https://github.com/chrklemm/SESMG/blob/master/LICENSE) for more details.

 ## Contributing ![contribution](https://cs.adelaide.edu.au/~christoph/badges/content-contribution-blue.svg)

 Issues and Pull Requests are greatly appreciated.
 If you've never contributed to an open source project before I'm more than happy to walk you through how to create a pull request.

 Detailed description of the contribution procedure as well as the projects coding standards can be found [here](/docs/CONTRIBUTING.md).